-Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
+Show your understanding of the standard above by answering three of the four questions below which must include #4, each in a complete paragraph.
 Incorporate and cite two sources (one source per question) to support your answers.
-You must answer number 4.

 - 1. Explain how teacher collaboration with learners, families, and colleagues helps engage student learning. - 2.
 What are three strategies that the teacher can employ in order to effectively demonstrate respect for diverse cultural backgrounds and differing perspectives that learners bring to the classroom? - 3.
 How do classroom management techniques, utilizing technology, and effective communication support both social interaction and motivation? - 4.
 Discuss your strengths (reinforcements) and weaknesses (refinements) in meeting this standard.